Australia in the Eurovision Song Contest 2016: At Eurovision

 In Australia, both semi-finals and the final were broadcast live on SBS at 5 am AEST, allowing Australia to participate in the official voting period for the second semi-final and the final.
 In addition to live broadcasts early on Wednesday, Friday and Sunday mornings, all three shows were replayed in primetime on Friday, Saturday and Sunday nights as part of SBS's Eurovision Weekend.
 The commentators for all three shows were Julia Zemiro and Sam Pang.
 SBS Radio also launched SBS Eurovision Radio on 1 May, which was broadcast via SBS Radio 4 and the SBS Radio App; the radio broadcasts featured backstage coverage of the contest, interviews with the contestants by reporter Alistair Birch and live simulcasts of the contest as it aired on SBS.
-The Australian spokesperson, who announced the top 12-point score awarded by the Australian jury during the final, was Lee Lin Chin.
+SBS appointed Lee Lin Chin as its spokesperson to announced the top 12-point score awarded by the Australian jury during the final.